kampamocha/notifielder/README.md

 # notifielder

-Script to handle desktop notifications
+Python script that catches desktop notifications and let you handling them as you see fit.